 Yentl sees Streisand portraying a young woman living in an Ashkenazi shtetl named Pechev in Poland in 1904.
 Desperate to receive an education in Talmudic Law before her father dies, she decides to dress and live like a man and enters a religious school in Bychawa, falling for a fellow student along the way.

-Join Mia Bays, Birds’ Eye View Director-At-Large and Oscar winning producer and film critics/broadcasters Jason Solomans (BBC radio London) and Anna Smith (Time Out) for a post-screening discussion on Yentl’s themes, on Streisand and more.
+Join Mia Bays, Birds’ Eye View Director-At-Large and Oscar winning producer, film critics/broadcasters Jason Solomans (BBC radio London) and Anna Smith (Time Out) and Rabbi Elli Tikvah Sarah, Rabbi of Brighton and Hove Progressive Synagogue, for a post-screening discussion on Yentl’s themes, on Streisand and more.

 Reframing Streisand is part of BFI Musicals!
 The Greatest Show on Screen, a UK-wide film season supported by National Lottery, BFI Film Audience Network and ICO.